seleokojie/COSC_455/README.md

 A Lexical Analyzer that prints out the position, kind, and value of each Lexeme in a text file, using a given grammar.

-Simply run the file `Lexeme.java` located in the /src folder and input a file name
+Simply run the file `Lexer.java` and input a file name

-##### Note: All runnable files must be located in the /examples folder

 #### Example